Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Experiments

 \subsubsection{Implementation Details}

-During training, the frame interval is randomly sampled from 3 to 8 frames to ensure diverse pedestrian motion patterns and varying drone speeds.
+During training, the frame interval is randomly sampled to ensure diverse pedestrian motion patterns and varying drone speeds.
 In data augmentation, random horizontal flipping is not applied, as it would disrupt the positional consistency of the same pedestrian across frames.
-The cropping and scaling strategies follow \cite{DRNet}.
-We adopt ResNet50 \cite{ResNet50} as the backbone network (initialized with weights pretrained on ImageNet), followed by an FPN \cite{FPN} to enhance multi-scale representation.
-During training, features are filtered using ground-truth global density maps, whereas during test, filtering relies on density maps predicted by a pre-trained counter.
-This design allows the model to focus on learning accurate pedestrian descriptor matching.
+The cropping and scaling strategies follow~\cite{DRNet}.
+We adopt ResNet50~\cite{ResNet50} as the backbone network (initialized with weights pretrained on ImageNet), followed by an FPN~\cite{FPN} to enhance multi-scale representation.
 The initial learning rate is set to 5e-5 for the backbone and 1e-4 for the dustbin score predictor and AGNN.
-The model is implemented in PyTorch and trained on RTX 3090 with a global batch size of 16.
+The model is implemented in PyTorch and trained on RTX 3090 with a global batch size of 8.